millisom/GluGuide/SRS.md

 ### 3.4.1 Real Time Updates
 The webapp must support real-time updates for blood sugar tracking and meal tracking.

+### 3.4.2 Response time
+Since almost the entire user interface will load initially, even pages that are not currently visible will appear in less than 100 milliseconds when accessed.

 ## 3.5 Supportability

+Our frontend, backend, and individual functionalities will be distinctly separated, and we will adhere to naming conventions commonly found in the technologies we use.
+Additionally, we strive to maintain clean code.

 ### 3.5.1 Language Support
 We will use the following languages, which will be well supported in the future: